shevy2004/SimuAssembler/README.md

 # Assembler Project
-Overview The Assembler Project is a tool designed to simplify the process of assembling code written in a custom assembly-like language.This project offers features for encoding instructions, handling parameters, and more.
+The Assembler Project is a tool designed to simplify the process of assembling code written in a custom assembly-like language.
+It facilitates encoding instructions, handling parameters, and managing various aspects of assembly code.

 ## Features
 Instruction Encoding: Implement an efficient encoding mechanism for assembly instructions